wein.plus

 Log in Become a Member

-Crystalline, sweet-tasting foodstuff obtained from various plants.
-The main sources are sugar cane, which accounts for around 80% of global production (grown in the tropics and subtropics), sugar beet (grown in temperate zones, for example in Central Europe) and genetically modified sugar beet.
-Depending on the number of carbon atoms in a sugar molecule, there are the designations pentoses (5 atoms = chemical formula starting with C5) and hexoses (6 atoms = starting with C6).
+Sugar (C₁₂H₂₂₂O₁₁₁) is a crystalline, sweet-tasting food that is obtained from various plants.
+Depending on the number of carbon atoms in a sugar molecule, it is known as pentose (5 atoms = chemical formula starting with C5) and hexose (6 atoms = starting with C6).
 In the metabolism of the human body, the sugars are oxidised, releasing energy with the release of heat, which causes motor activity.
-Most plants produce sugar through photosynthesis in the form of sucrose and store it in the cells.
-Some is converted into starch and stored in the stem and roots.
+The residual sugar in the wine largely determines the type of wine, ranging from dry, semi-dry, medium sweet to sweet.

 Voices of our members